 The farm’s volunteers and interns work with staff to design opportunities that fit their interests and the farm’s needs.
 Responsibilities range from animal care, gardening, landscaping, and mentoring; to administrative functions such as crop planning and data entry.

-Program participants at the farm must be eligible for services through the Massachusetts Department of Developmental Services (DDS), and be referred by their DDS caseworker or their school’s special education department.
+Program participants at the farm must be eligible for services through the Massachusetts Department of Developmental Services (DDS), and must be referred by their DDS caseworker or their school’s special education department.